v-lab-gpu/Titanic_Survival_Analytics_Predictive_Modeling_Pipeline/README.md

 An end-to-end machine learning pipeline built on the classic Titanic dataset — covering data cleaning, exploratory data analysis, multivariate storytelling, classification, class-imbalance handling, hyperparameter tuning, regression, and model persistence, all wrapped in a single reproducible notebook.

-This project was built to demonstrate production-style ML workflow habits: leakage-safe preprocessing, justified data-cleaning decisions, multi-model benchmarking, and a saved, reloadable inference pipeline, not just a notebook of disconnected plots.
+This project was built to demonstrate production-style ML workflow habits: leakage-safe preprocessing, justified data-cleaning decisions, multi-model benchmarking, and a saved, reloadable inference pipeline — not just a notebook of disconnected plots.

 ---